jaroslov/miscc/README.md

 ASTACK
 ======

-Implments a 'pure' stack, implemented as a singly-linked list.
+Implements a 'pure' stack, implemented as a singly-linked list.
 The 'purity' means that the underlying singly-linked list data structure contains no data other than stack nodes.
 Using the stack means include 'astack.h' as a header file; the source code can